darktable-org/dtdocs/content/darkroom/interacting-with-modules/module-header.md

 : Ctrl+click on the on/off button to toggle whether the module has focus.
 The focus state is usually used to activate any overlays that a module places over the image to control its functionality.
 For example, the [_crop & rotate_](../../../module-reference/processing-modules/crop-rotate.md) module only shows the composition and crop guide lines on the image if it has focus.

 module name
 : The module name consists of a description of the module's operation (which cannot be changed) followed by the module's instance name (which can).
 By default the first instance of a module has an empty instance name.
-If you create additional instances, the name of each new instance is initiated with unique integer.
+If you create additional instances, the name of each new instance is initiated with a unique integer.
 For example, the second created instance of an exposure module will be automatically named `exposure 1`.

 : Ctrl+click on a module's name to manually amend its instance name.